radarlabs/radar-sdk-ios/MIGRATION.md

 # Migration guides

+## 3.16.x t0 3.17.x
+- Remove calls to `logTermination`, `logBackgrounding` and `logResigningActive` as they should be called automatically.

 ## 3.12.x to 3.13.x
 -  The `Radar.trackVerified()` method now returns `token: RadarVerifiedLocationToken`, which includes `user`, `events`, `token,`, `expiresAt`, `expiresIn`, and `passed`.
 The `Radar.trackVerifiedToken()` method has been removed, since `Radar.trackVerified()` now returns a signed JWT.